Restarting and repeated assessment

 The dictation tests employ a different type of time constraint but the nature of the tasks means that each item (i.e. a phrase heard by the student) can be regarded as essentially independent of the other items (i.e. previous and subsequent phrases in the passage).
 As soon as the student signals they have finished writing or typing one phrase, the computer automatically gives the next phrase, and so on until the time limit is reached.
 The task is self-paced and, in principle, differences in scores on these tests from one occasion to the next could arise from the student not working as hard on one of the occasions as on the other.
 In practice, however, it turns out that time is not such an important factor because item independence coupled with task simplicity results in differences between testing occasions being principally attributable to changes in writing ability.

 The reading comprehension test contrasts markedly with the other tests in the Exact suite.
-Text passages are presented, and several items (in the form of multiple-choice questions) relating to each passage have to be attempted within the time limit.
-In order to answer questions, the student may have to refer back to the text or consider answers to previous questions.
-Hence this test may be regarded as complex rather than simple because items within a passage are not independent and it is not simply a case of either knowing or not knowing the answer but, rather, of being prepared to devote sustained mental effort at an optimum rate over the whole task in order to work out each answer.
+Text passages are presented, and several items relating to each passage have to be attempted within the time limit.
+To answer questions, the student may have to refer back to the text or consider answers to previous questions.
+Hence this test may be regarded as complex rather than simple because items within a passage are not independent and it is not a case of either knowing or not knowing the answer but, rather, of being prepared to devote sustained mental effort at an optimum rate over the whole task in order to work out each answer.
 The ‘optimum rate’ is a speed that is consistent with their word recognition and verbal comprehension ability.
 If they exceed their optimal speed, they will make more word recognition errors and be more likely to misunderstand sentences, which will result in a lower score.
 If they read slower than their optimal speed, they will have insufficient time to attempt all the passages and so be prevented from the opportunity of answering more questions than the less able readers, which will also result in a lower score.
 Either way, the student will appear to be a less able reader than is really the case.

 It should be apparent that if the student is tired, less well-motivated or not in a positive mood, or if they perceive that the consequences of less effort will not matter very much, they will tend to work slower and be less inclined to put in the necessary cognitive effort.
 If this happens, their score will be unlikely to reflect their true ability.